Thelymitra tigrina

-Thelymitra tigrina, commonly called the tiger orchid or tiger sun orchid, is a species of orchid that is endemic to the south-west of Western Australia.
+Thelymitra tigrina, commonly called tiger orchid or tiger sun orchid, is a species of orchid that is endemic to the south-west of Western Australia.
 It has a single narrow leaf and up to fifteen small yellow flowers with small brown spots.

 Description

 Thelymitra tigrina is a tuberous, perennial herb with a single leaf 100-150 mm long and 3-4 mm wide.
 Between two and fifteen yellow, cup-shaped flowers with many dark brown spots, 10-16 mm wide are borne on a flowering stem 150-700 mm tall.
 The sepals and petals are 5-8 mm long and 3-5 mm wide.
 The column is a similar colour to the sepals and petals, 3-4 mm long, about 2 mm wide and has short, white, pimply arms on the sides.
 The lobe on top of the anther is short and covered with small bumps.
 The flowers are self-pollinated and open on hot, sunny days.
 Flowering occurs from November to January.